keu/docs/concepts/airflow-sql-data-quality.md

 ## Assumed knowledge

-To get the most out of this tutorial, make sure you have a knowledge of:
+To get the most out of this tutorial, you should have an understanding of:

 - How to design a data quality process.
 See [Data quality and Airflow](https://www.astronomer.io/guides/data-quality).
 - Running SQL from Airflow.
 See [Using Airflow to execute SQL](https://www.astronomer.io/guides/airflow-sql-tutorial/).